rjain9/CompleteDevOpsPipeline/README.md

 #### Extending fuzzing operations:

-* The fuzzing operations can be extended using certain additions like:
+The fuzzing operations can be extended using certain additions like:
-     *
+* swap the return values of 0 and 1
-     *
+* change the length of 'string' values

 ## Test prioritization analysis (25 points)